MichaelCurrin/unicron/docs/installation.md

 ### Install Crontab

-I found this is installed usually on a fresh macOS or Linux setup.
+This is installed usually on a fresh macOS or Linux setup.

-Otherwise follow instructions below to install.
+Otherwise, follow instructions below to install.

 On Debian/Ubuntu: